+DIRECTORS AND DIRECTORS' INTERESTS

 Mr Garry S. Charny, BA.
 LL.B.

-Independent Non-Executive Director and Chairman Experience and expertise Garry was appointed to the Board on 23 February 2016 and appointed Chairman on 30 March 2016.
+Independent Non-Executive Director and Chairman

+Garry was appointed to the Board on 23 February 2016, and appointed as Chairman of the Board on 30 March 2016.

 He is Managing Director and founding principal of Wolseley Corporate, an Australian based corporate advisory and investment house which transacts both domestically and internationally.

 He has had a broad range experience in both listed and unlisted companies across a diverse range of sectors including property, retail, technology and media.
 He formerly practised as a barrister in the fields of commercial and equity.

-Other directorships ships Garry is Chairman of Wolseley Corporate.
+Garry is Chairman of Wolseley Corporate.
 He is also Chairman of Spotted Turquoise Films, an international Film and Television company based in Sydney and Los Angeles.
 He is Chairman of Shero Investments, a Sydney based investment company.

-Special responsibilities Chairman of the Board Chairman of the Conflicts Committee Chairman of the Nomination and Remuneration Committee Member of the Audit, Risk Management and Compliance Committee Interests in CNI Ordinary stapled securities 196,57
+Chairman of the Board

+Chairman of the Conflicts Committee

+Chairman of the Nomination and Remuneration Committee

+Member of the Audit, Risk Management and Compliance Committee

+Ordinary stapled securities: 196,573

 Mr Peter J. Done, B.Comm, FCA.

-Independent Non-Executive Director Experience and expertise Peter was appointed to the Board on 28 November 2007.
+Independent Non-Executive Director

+Peter was appointed to the Board on 28 November 2007.
 Peter was a partner of KPMG for 27 years until his retirement in June 2006.

 He has extensive knowledge in accounting, audit and financial management in the property development and financial services industries, corporate governance, regulatory issues and Board processes through his many senior roles.

-Other directorships None.
-Special responsibilities Chairman of the Audit, Risk Management and Compliance Committee Member of the Nomination and Remuneration Committee Member of the Investment Committee Interests in CNI sts in CNI Ordinary stapled securities 900
+Chairman of the Audit, Risk Management and Compliance Committee

+Member of the Nomination and Remuneration Committee

+Member of the Investment Committee

+Ordinary stapled securities: 900,000

 Mr John R. Slater, Dip.FS (FP), F Fin.
-Independent Non-Executive Director Experience and expertise John was appointed to the Board on 22 May 2013 having been an adviser to the Centuria Life Friendly Society Investment Committees since 2011.
+Independent Non-Executive Director

+John was appointed to the Board on 28 November 2013 having been an adviser to the Centuria Life Friendly Society Investment Committees since 2011.

 John was a senior executive in the KPMG Financial Services practice from 1989 to 1999 and acted as State director of the Brisbane practice.
 He has also served on the Investment Committees of KPMG Financial Services, Berkley Group and Byron Capital.

 In 2008, John founded boutique Financial Advisory firm Riviera Capital, subsequently sold in 2016 and has a wealth of financial services experience.

-Other directorships None.
-Special responsibilities ecial responsibilities Member of the Audit, Risk Management and Compliance Committee Member of the Nomination and Remuneration Committee Interests in CNI Ordinary stapled securities 2,400,0
+Member of the Audit, Risk Management and Compliance Committee

+Member of the Nomination and Remuneration Committee

+Ordinary stapled securities: 2,400,000

 Ms Susan Wheeldon-Steele, MBA.

-Independent Non-Executive Director Experience and expertise Susan was appointed to the Board on 31 August 2016.
+Independent Non-Executive Director

+Susan was appointed to the Board on 31 August 2016.

 Susan is the Head of Performance at Google where she works with major national and global companies to develop and deliver growth strategies that future proof and build clients' businesses and brands in a constantly changing environment.

 She has previous experience in retail property asset management at AMP Capital Shopping Centres, as Head of Brand & Retail, responsible for delivering alternative revenue from 38 retail assets across Australia and New Zealand with combined annual sales in excess of \$5 billion.

-Other directorships None.
-Special responsibilities Member of the Conflicts Committee Interests in CNI Ordinary stapled securities Nil.
+Member of the Conflicts Committee

+Ordinary stapled securities: Nil.